Loading...

 How to consume Tomato Vegetable Soup (Prepared With Water) without glucose spikes

-Incorporate a source of lean protein, such as grilled chicken or tofu, to your meal.
-This can help slow down the absorption of glucose.
+Incorporate a source of lean protein such as grilled chicken breast, tofu, or a boiled egg alongside your soup.
+This can help slow the absorption of glucose.

-Add a small amount of healthy fats, like avocado slices or a drizzle of olive oil, to the soup.
-This can help stabilize blood sugar levels.
+Include a small portion of healthy fats like avocado slices, a drizzle of olive oil, or a handful of nuts or seeds.
+These can help stabilize blood sugar levels.

 Stay Hydrated